 For very risk-averse investors, annuities may be an option because, in some cases, your principal is protected.
 Another advantage of annuities is that there is no maximum retirement contribution.
 This makes them an extra investment possibility after you max out your retirement accounts.

 Tips on Retirement

-- Saving and investing for retirement is a difficult task, and a financial advisor may be able to help.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Saving and investing for retirement can be a difficult task, but a financial advisor may be able to help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.